The Complexity of Online Bribery in Sequential Elections: Online Bribery for Specific Election Systems

 To check whether we can bribe successfully and bribe $u$, let $c$ be a candidate in $\Gamma_d$ with highest score in $V_{<u}$.
 If $k' + \pi(u) > k$, we can't bribe $u$ and we reject.
 Otherwise, bribe $u$ to vote for $c$ and bribe a lowest-priced voter in $V_{>u}$ to vote for $c$, as long as the price of the bribed voters is at most $k$.
 This will give us the score of $c$ after bribery.
 Now let $h$ be a candidate in $C - \Gamma_d$ with highest score in $V_{<u}$.
 Assume that all the nonbribed voters in $V_{>u}$ vote for $h$.
 Then we can successfully bribe if and only if the score of $c$ is at least the score of $h$.

 To check whether we can bribe successfully and not bribe $u$, let $c$ be a candidate in $\Gamma_d$ with highest score in $V_{<u} \cup \{u\}$.
 Bribe a lowest-priced voter in $V_{>u}$ to vote for $c$, as long as the price of the bribed voters is at most $k$.
-Bribe $\min(k - k', \|V_{>u}\|)$ highest-weight voters in $V_{>u}$ to vote for $c$.
 This will give us the score of $c$ after bribery.
 Now let $h$ be a candidate in $C - \Gamma_d$ with highest score in $V_{<u} \cup \{u\}$.
 Assume that all the nonbribed voters in $V_{>u}$ vote for $h$.
 Then we can successfully bribe if and only if the score of $c$ is at least the score of $h$.

 For the destructive case, we again argue similarly, except that we let $\Gamma_d = \{c \ | \ c >_\sigma d\}$ and we are successful if the score of $c$ is greater than the score of $h$. {}~\end{proof}

 \begin{theorem} $\onlinesystempwb{Plurality}$ and $\onlinesystemdpwb{Plurality}$ are \np-complete, even when restricted to two candidates. \end{theorem}